Indo-Greek Wars: Seleucid–Mauryan War (305 BC)

 Alexander's army mutinied along the Hyphasis, as Alexander died before he could make a conquest in fighting the Nanda Empire, making the Beas River the eastern border of the Macedonian Empire.

 Following Alexander's death, Seleucus I Nicator, founder of the Seleucid dynasty and former Diadochi, gained control over Mesopotamia and the eastern satraps of the former Macedonian Empire.
 Seleucus unsuccessfully tried to campaign in India by invading what is now Punjab in northern India and Pakistan in 305 BC.

 Meanwhile, in India, Chandragupta Maurya, the founder of the Maurya Empire with the help of Chanakya his mentor and political advisor, rose to power by overthrowing the Nanda Empire in Pataliputra.
 His next course of action was to lead his armies into the Indus to battle with the Seleucid Empire and annex the satraps.
 The Seleucid-Mauryan War waged on for over two years, resulting in significant territorial and political change in the region.
 To resolve the conflict both parties finally settled upon a marriage alliance.
 Chandragupta annexed the Greek satraps, while also gaining the daughter of Seleucus in marriage.
 In exchange Basileus Seleucus received 500 prized war elephant from the Indian Emperor, an asset which was used to decisively win the Battle of Ipsus.

 Seleucus also sent an ambassador named Megasthenes to Chandragupta's court, who repeatedly visited Chandragupta's capital of Pataliputra (modern Patna in Bihar state).
 Megasthenes wrote detailed descriptions of India and Chandragupta's reign.

 Continued diplomatic exchanges and good relations between the Seleucids and the Mauryan emperors are then documented throughout the duration of the Mauryan empire.

+Shunga-Greek War (180s–113 BCE)

+The Greek king Demetrius is regarded to have tried to invade the subcontinent after his win over the Kabul Valley.
+The Shungas were able to successfully resist the invasion and expel the Greeks out of Magadha.